copyeditor.se

 What I can do for you

 In this blog you will get useful tips on writing in English.
-Through my long experience as a copyeditor I have learnt the typical errors that writers make and what linguistic problems they often meet.
+Through my long experience as a copyeditor I have learnt the typical errors that writers make and what linguistic problems they often meet and I can help you improve your English writing skills.

 I will also tell you about resources that will enhance your writing.
 Whether books, apps or websites, they will help you write much better.